hjhjw1991/ComicDownloader/README.md

 # ComicDownloader

-download comic pictures by simulating a client with selenium
+download comic pictures by simulating a chrome client with selenium

 requirements: